neurodata/neurodata.io/content/about/agreements.md

 [TOC]

 We, the NeuroData Family, each agree to all of the below commitments.
 These agreements are designed to facilitate succeeding at our mission while in alignment with our values.
 They are in a continual process of refinement; in life, work, and science, we experiment, learn, and grow.
+Note that these agreements *augment*, and therefore do not replace, the rights and responsibilities of all JHU students (documented [here](http://web.jhu.edu/administration/provost/docs/Rights_Responsibilities_Final.pdf)).

 ### Core Research Agreements

 #### All In

 We agree to focus the majority of our [energy](http://a.co/aPrBEkq) to research, specifically during [typical working hours](#daily-presence).
-Specifically, this means we will not schedule regularly recurring non-research activities (such as social engagements, sports, or other hobbies) during typical working hours, except for dealing with your dependents, or other explicit exceptions.
+More concretely, this means about 40 hours per week, with at least 1/2 of them per day during typical working hours, about 50 weeks per year.
+Specifically, this means we will not schedule regularly recurring non-research activities (such as social engagements, sports, or other hobbies) during typical working hours, except for dealing with your dependents, PI/co-advisor organized events, or other explicit exceptions.
 We will also not invest more energy in extra-curricular activities than we do on research.

 #### Maximally Intrinsically Motivated for Successful Mission Critical Research

 We agree to focus our research on projects that we are maximally intrinsically motivated to complete, are likely to be successful given our resources, and are mission critical.

 In the context of each of our research goals, we may have many different interests.
-The mission of NeuroData, as stated in our [mission statement](https://neurodata.io/about/), <b>is to understand and improve intelligences</b>.
+The mission of NeuroData, as stated in our [mission statement](https://neurodata.io/about/), <b>is to understand and improve machine and animal learning, worldwide</b>.
 The research projects that we primarily work on, while on the NeuroData team,  satisfy the following three criteria:

 1. the project is highly significant with respect to our mission,
 2. given my current resources, my estimate of the probability that I can satisfactorily "complete" this project is high (which includes shooting for the stars and landing on a mountain, or even a gently rolling hill; but excludes shooting for the stars and crashing into the ocean), and
 3. in the set of every considered research project that I believe is feasible, this project is near the top of that list sorted by how much intrinsic motivation I feel with respect to each.

 If I were more motivated to work on some other problem outside the purview of the mission of NeuroData, could not find a project that was highly significant to the NeuroData mission, or I could not find a project that I was likely to succeed it, then I will find another primary research team to work with (though the NeuroData team would love to remain friends).
+See [how to choose a project](https://bitsandbrains.io/2018/08/31/sig-and-feas.html) for more tips on how to choose a project.

 #### Focus